billythemusical/recode-fa23/modules/10-git/git.md

 Dropping a Stash: To remove a specific stash from your stash list, use `git stash drop stash@{n}`, where n is the index of the stash.
 Clearing All Stashes: If you want to remove all stashed entries, use `git stash clear`.

 Stashing is a powerful feature in Git, especially when juggling multiple tasks or needing to quickly switch contexts.
-It's important for students to understand that stashes should be temporary and not used as a long-term versioning strategy.
+It's important to understand that stashes should be temporary and not used as a long-term versioning strategy.

 ## .gitignore